BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

 ﻿# Omni-Directional Robot
 Hi, my name is Ryan, and I am a rising senior at Monta Vista High School.
+The project I decided to pick is the Omni-Directional Robot.
+This robot can essentially go in any direction.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|